Huntington Convention Center of Cleveland

-In 2010 Cleveland demolished its downtown convention center paving the way for one of the city’s most needed development projects – the new $465 million Cleveland Convention Center and Global Center for Health Innovation facility.
+In 2010 Cleveland demolished its downtown convention center paving the way for one of the city’s most needed development projects – the new $465 million Huntington Convention Center of Cleveland and Global Center for Health Innovation facility.

 Providing 750,000-square-feet of underground tech-friendly sensibility, attendees can actually get cell phone reception throughout the building, which might be a first in the history of convention center facilities.